 Brushing your beard might seem like common sense, but it’s also easy to get all Galifianakis if you get a little lazy.
 You should always brush your masterpiece to keep it free of junk or today’s lunch (Sriracha beard is not a good look), but it’s especially important if you want a well-shaped appearance.
 Daily brushing keeps your hair in line and it will reduce your amount of flyways.
 Try the Jack Dean Military Beard Brush ($6) it’s simple, cheap, and it’s nylon bristles will tame even the coarsest of hair.

 Cleanse and exfoliate properly

-Just because you're fogoing the razor doesn't mean you should skip cleansing your skin properly.
-Ideally you're already using a decent facial cleanser and not that bar of soap (you are aren't you?) and your beard demands a bit of exta attention.
+Just because you're foregoing the razor doesn't mean you should skip cleansing your skin properly.
+Ideally, you're already using a decent facial cleanser and not that bar of soap (you are aren't you?), and your beard demands a bit of extra attention.
 Try adding a gentle exfoliating wash once a week or so to keep your skin underneath your beard clean and flake-free.
 Your mug will thank you.

 Since hairstylists recommend to trim your hair every two months, it makes sense that the rule also applies to facial hair.
 Regularly trimming your beard will avoid split ends, in-grown hairs and it will keep you looking so fresh and so clean.
 For longer beards, trim every 2-3 months and for shorter beards trim every 2-3 weeks.
 If you want to give your beard a bit of shape, trim the upper portion (near your sideburns) slightly shorter and let if fade into a slightly longer length on the lower half (around your lower cheeks and chin).
 While it may seem like a lot of work, your beard deserves the same respect that your haircut deserves.